Hammad69275/NoCaptchaSolver/README.md

 <h2>API</h2>

-Register on https://nocaptchaai.com/register and join their server to get the API Key and UID
+Register on https://nocaptchaai.com/register and join their server to get the API Key